-Anna* left her abuser and took Katie*, her 6-year old child, with her.
-She was on track to get her life back: she was working to get her green card, and she was determined to raise Katie on her own, despite the lack of financial support from her ex-partner.
+Anna*, after much deliberation and reflection, gathered the courage to leave her abuser.
+She took Katie*, her 6-year old, with her, and was on track to get her life back.
+She was working to get her green card, and she was determined to raise Katie on her own, despite the lack of financial support from her ex-partner.

 Instead, she came to WIT.

 She learned how to document and report every incident for law enforcement, to build a case against him.
-Emotional safety planning was key: “I will not dial pain,” she’d tell herself whenever she felt her resolve weakening and giving in to his calls.
+Emotional safety planning was key: “I will not dial pain,” she’d tell herself whenever she felt her resolve weakening and she felt tempted to give in to his calls.

 “I’m not afraid of him anymore"